OzMaatuk/LinuxKernelWorks/linux_beginner.md

 dmesg | tail
 ```

 Add the module to the kernel configuration.
-In the kernel top directory, edit the `.config` file by adding the `CONFIG_CUSTOME_MODULE=y` line.
+In the kernel top directory, edit the `.config` file by adding the `CONFIG_CUSTOM_MODULE=y` line.

-Edit the `Kconfig` file by adding the `source "custome_module/Kconfig"` line.
+Edit the `Kconfig` file by adding the `source "custom_module/Kconfig"` line.

 Sure, here's a revised version of your instructions with additional explanations and Markdown formatting: